-With summer now in full swing and many people still avoiding gyms, lots of us are hitting the track, the streets and the trails to get and stay fit.
+With summer now in full swing, lots of us are hitting the track, the streets and the trails to get and stay fit.
 Whether you run marathons or prefer a quick lap around the block, there are many ways to adjust your running routine to get the most out of your workout.

 "It's not uncommon for runners to get into a regular running routine," says Jamie Schwab, an athletic trainer at Henry Ford Health.
 "They'll find a comfortable pace and stick with it, often even doing the same route."
 Unfortunately, doing the same run day after day not only leads to boredom, but it can also prevent you from reaching your full potential.